Most organizations today rely on a sophisticated Customer Relationship Management (CRM) solution to structure their orders and revenue.

 5. Speak to your customer

-Every product has a customer and your new CRM platform’s customers are its actual users.
+Every product has a customer and your new small business CRM platform’s customers are its actual users.
 Speak to them and find out what they feel about it.
+After all, customer satisfaction should be one of the primary objectives of implementing CRM and its adoption.

 Experience your product through your end users who are going to be using it day in & day out.